News

 Subscribe on Spotify, Apple Podcasts and wherever you get your podcasts to get notified of new episodes every day.

-Police have alleged Law ran several websites that were used to sell sodium nitrite and other items that can be used for self-harm, shipping some 1,200 packages to people in more than 40 countries.
+Law ran several websites that were used to sell sodium nitrite and other items that can be used for self-harm, shipping some 1,200 packages to people in more than 40 countries, according to an agreed statement of fact read in court.
+Nearly 160 of those packages were sent to addresses in Canada, it said.

 This report by The Canadian Press was first published May 29, 2026.